zarazinsfuss/cyberparadism/content/manifesto/index.md

----
++++
-title: "Cyberparadism Manifesto"
+title = "Cyberparadism Manifesto" date = 2022-01-19
-date: 2022-01-19
-featured: true
-description: "This is a web manifesto of the Cyberparadism aesthetic.
+description = "This is a web manifesto of the Cyberparadism aesthetic.
 Cyberparadism originated on the Aesthetics Wiki where it got formalized for the first time and is an aesthetic that celebrates the positive potential of technology and scientific progress to create a better future for humanity."

+[taxonomies]
-tags: ["aesthetic", "basics"]
+tags = ["aesthetic", "basics"]

-showAuthor: false
-showDate: false
+[extra]
-showTableOfContents: true
+featured = true
+featured_image = "img/manifesto-featured.avif"
-showHero: true
+show_toc = true
-heroStyle: background
-layoutBackgroundBlur: true
+show_hero = true
----
++++

 This is a web manifesto of the Cyberparadism aesthetic.
 Cyberparadism originated on the [Aesthetics Wiki](https://aesthetics.fandom.com/wiki/Cyberparadism) where it got formalized for the first time and is an aesthetic that celebrates the positive potential of technology and scientific progress to create a better future for humanity.
 At its core, Cyberparadism is about using technology to enhance the human experience, promote sustainability, and foster a sense of collective purpose and responsibility.